HaniOwji/tomato-cnn-project-computer-vision/README.md

 - Evaluates model performance (basic metrics and plots)
 - Saves/prints results inside the notebook

-## Files
-- tomato-cnn-project.ipynb: main notebook
-- .gitignore: ignored files/folders for clean version control

-## Dataset
-The dataset is not included in this repository.

-Add the dataset source link here:
-- Dataset source: <PASTE_DATASET_LINK_HERE>

-Notes:
-- Do not upload large datasets to GitHub.
-- Keep the dataset local or use a cloud drive link if needed.

 ## How to run
 Option 1: Google Colab (recommended)
 1. Open tomato-cnn-project.ipynb on GitHub